 As the meal kit industry continues to evolve and grow, companies continue to look for ways to differentiate their products.
 While streamlining how they get their products into the homes of consumers is still a major area of emphasis, what’s on the inside is still what matters most to consumers.

-As a manufacturer of all-natural whey protein ingredients that are ideal for extending the shelf life of sauces, soups and other savory products that traditionally contain dairy or eggs, we see many opportunities for the meal kit industry.
+As a manufacturer of all-natural whey protein ingredients that are ideal for extending the shelf life of sauces, soups and other savory products that traditionally contain dairy, we see many opportunities for the meal kit industry.
 Our Grande Bravo® functional whey proteins, for example, can be used in a creamy sauce to ensure a thick, velvety texture.

-This shelf-stable ingredient not only improves texture and reduces costs when used to replace ingredients like milk, butter, cream and eggs, it also helps reduce calories and fat to improve a product’s nutritionals.
+This shelf-stable ingredient not only improves texture and flavor when used to replace ingredients like heavy cream, it also helps reduce calories and fat to improve a product’s nutritionals.

 At Grande Custom Ingredients Group, we’re watching developments and trends in the food and beverage industry because we’re often contacted by companies’ food scientists to help solve a formulation challenge.
 What’s yours?
 We’re eager to show you what our ingredients can do to make your end product even better.
-Contact us, and check out our guide below to learn more reasons to use whey protein in your formulations.
+Contact us to start the conversation.